Ownership-Intelligence-Platform/ownership-intelligence-platform/Readme.md

 - add OpenAPI examples and response models
 - add an integration test that spins up the Neo4j container automatically

+## Copilot custom instruction

+To keep Copilot aligned with this project in every chat, use our ready-made instruction:

+- Full doc: `docs/copilot-custom-instruction.md`
+- Prompt file (add to chat quickly): `.copilot/prompt.md`

+How to use in VS Code Copilot Chat:

+1. Open Settings > Extensions > GitHub Copilot > Chat: Custom Instructions, and paste the content of `docs/copilot-custom-instruction.md`.
+2. Or, in a chat, use “Add file to chat” and select `.copilot/prompt.md` to include the context for that session.
+3. Prefer Windows PowerShell commands for local runs.

 ## API reference (selected)

 Creation endpoints (subset):